Oreoxmt/docs/functions-and-operators/string-functions.md

 +--------+
 ```

-You can specify collation to use explicitly with `COLLATE`.
+To specify a collation explicitly, you can use `COLLATE`.

 ```sql
 SHOW VARIABLES LIKE 'collation_connection';